 A District Attorney said Tuesday Quinton Tellis will be retried in Mississippi for the death of 19-year-old Jessica Chambers, who was set on fire, before going to Louisiana to face additional charges.

-The same year Chambers was killed, another young woman, University of Louisiana student Ming-Chen Hsiao, was stabbed in her apartment.
-Tellis is being charged with her murder, but his defense attorneys said they won’t know what’s next for Tellis at the time the Chambers trial concluded Monday.
+The year after Chambers was killed, another young woman, University of Louisiana student Ming-Chen Hsiao, was stabbed in her apartment.
+Tellis, who is a suspect, has not been charged or indicted with her murder.
+However, Tellis pleaded guilty to the use of Hsiao’s debit card and was sentenced to a decade in prison.

-Though state attorneys have since announced Tellis will be retried, Palmer said it may be a while, expressing both Tellis and his attorneys won’t be ready to go through the process again for some time.
+Though state attorneys have since announced Tellis will be retried in the Chambers case, Palmer said it may be a while, expressing both Tellis and his attorneys won’t be ready to go through the process again for some time.

 “It won’t be next week, I can tell you that,” Palmer said.
 “I would imagine it being the next court term.
 Our judge has been amenable to our schedules and the DA’s office as well, so I’m sure it will be according to our schedules.
 It will be announced far in advance.”